pvsone/opa-ext-authz/spring-app/cloudfoundry-styra-das/README.md

-# Spring Application with Cloud Foundry and Styra DAS
+# Spring Application with OPA on Cloud Foundry and Styra DAS

 ## Prerequisites